Last updated on January 27th, 2019

 Guess what happened?
 I woke up with a massive headache the next day…every single time.
 How could something so delicious be so evil for me?
 I’m still in denial – need more experiments to corroborate the findings, but it seems gluten is a lead suspect in my 15-year battle with headaches.

 You know what doesn’t have gluten in it?
 This sweet, creamy, crunchy, fluffy, everythinggoodaboutdessert lemon cream pavlova.
 That’s what.
 And it’s so delicious that you won’t even notice that it’s gluten-free.
 You’ll be too busy licking your plate clean.
 Wondering how you can make them in bulk to eat night after night.
 I’m thanking my lucky stars that this lemon cream pie inspired dessert is gluten-free.
 Now I know what to do with the ripened meyer lemon tree in our new backyard!
-A light and airy baked meringue base spread with rich lemon crud and topped with a dollop of vanilla whipped cream.
+A light and airy baked meringue base spread with rich lemon curd and topped with a dollop of vanilla whipped cream.
 Smooth, decadent, and a harmonious balance between tart and sweet.

 Lemon cream pavlova (Adapted from Matchbox Kitchen)